boazbk/tcs/lec_08_uncomputability.md

 ### Proving the existence of a universal Turing Machine  {#representtmsec }

 To prove (and even properly state)  [universaltmthm](){.ref}, we need to fix some representation for Turing machines as strings.
-For example, one potential choice for such a representation is to use the equivalence betwen Turing machines and NAND-TM programs and hence represent a Turing machine $M$ using the ASCII encoding of the source code of the corresponding NAND-TM program $P$.
+One potential choice for such a representation is to use the equivalence between Turing machines and NAND-TM programs and hence represent a Turing machine $M$ using the ASCII encoding of the source code of the corresponding NAND-TM program $P$.
 However, we will use a more direct encoding.

 ::: {.definition title="String representation of Turing Machine" #representTM}